Nathanlloyd7/DriveAwAI/README.md

 ## Car Body
 I have had a lot of help from a friend designing a chassis to fit the items I've accumilated, you can use whatever you want for your body... but the CAD models and designs will be displayed within a folder shortly.

+## Extra Camera
+As noted in my 2nd report, an Issue was running the Object detection model as well as onboard camera display using the same input.
+A simple workaround was using two cameras and mounting the second on top.

 ## Installing Coral TPU
 Step 1: Install Coral TPU - https://coral.ai/docs/accelerator/get-started/